 You will be taught*** to identify a wide range of plants, their cultural requirements, and their suitability for different planting situations.
 You will gain the skills and knowledge to develop and maintain a garden

 Students can attend the course in either The College of Amenity Horticulture in The National Botanic Gardens, Glasnevin Dublin, or in Kildalton College, Piltown Co.
 Kilkenny.
 The course runs from September - December each year, however is subject to reaching minimum class size.
 Please contact the course leader as soon as possible to register your interest: Cara Daly [email protected]

 Assessment is by exams and continuous assessment.

 Students will be required to have formal horticultural education prior to admission.
-Evidence of such qualifications will be assessed by WIT prior to admission.
+Evidence of such qualifications will be assessed by SETU Waterford prior to admission.
 The following table gives a list of horticultural qualifications to gain entry to these awards.
 Students presenting with suitable qualifications examined in English will be deemed to have demonstrated proficiency in English.

 Title: FETAC Award in Horticulture 5M2586 and level 6 award 6M4334